build2be/drupal-rest-test/README.md

 ## Install

 - Checkout this REPO
-- Edit the drush alias
+- Copy the rest.config.dist to rest.config
-- Edit the URL
+- Edit rest.config and set DRUSH_ALIAS and URL to your system config.

 ## Install Drupal